The Signals That Decide If You’re Even Considered

 Most importantly:

-Do you actually answer the questions your audience is searching for?
+Do you actually answer the questions your audience is searching for and structure that content in a way that aligns with how platforms surface answers?
+(See What is AEO)

 3. Local Listings: Trust at a Glance